keystonejs/keystone/docs/api/hooks.md

 - Invoked after access control has been tested
 - Available for `delete` operations

-Should throw or register errors with `addFieldValidationError(<String>)` if the delete operation is invalid.
+Should throw or register errors with `addValidationError(<String>)` if the delete operation is invalid.

 #### Arguments